jrobinson01/esds-hang/README.md

 ```

 observe that sometimes the third or fourth (it's kind of random) request will just hang until the browser times out.

+This appears to be the root cause: https://github.com/nodejs/node/issues/31309